chronologos/Fabricius/README.md

 # Fabricius

+NOTE 🍩 - This requires access to the Roam Alpha API for now.
+If you have access to that, I am happy to accept alpha testers.

+---

 Fabricius is an Anki plugin that bidirectionally syncs between Roam and Anki.
 The goal is to have robust, fast syncing for the most common use-cases.

 Connecting the east side of the city to Tiber Island since 62 BC, the Pons Fabricius (Fabricius Bridge) is the oldest bridge in Rome to survive to the present day. - Wikipedia